epltv1/futbol/README.md

-# Telegram Stream Bot
+# Futbol Stream Bot

-A Telegram bot that streams M3U8 links to RTMP destinations with optional logo and text overlays.
+A Telegram bot in the `futbol` repository that streams M3U8 links to RTMP destinations with optional logo and text overlays.

 ## Features
 - `/start`: Welcome message.